singkeo/Grants-Program/applications/dot-login.md

 ### Ecosystem Fit

-Below is a comparative overview of our immediate project goals for the scope of this grant versus our macro vision for global financial inclusion:
+Below is a comparative overview of our immediate project goals for the scope of this grant versus our longer term macro vision:

 | Aspect             | This Grant                                                                 | Macro Vision                                                                      |
 |--------------------|-------------------------------------------------------------------------------|-----------------------------------------------------------------------------------|